Muchenje has beautiful views overlooking the Chobe river

 Muchenje Safari Lodge: Our full report

 Muchenje has 11 comfortable chalets.
 Refurbished in 2011, but remaining traditional in style, these are positioned to make the most of the view towards the river from atop the escarpment.
-One of the chalets is a family unit, sleeping four guests, with a bathroom and two bedrooms spread across two floors.
+One of the chalets is a family unit, sleeping four guests, with one bathroom, a double bed in the living area downstairs and two single beds in the ‘loft’ area.
 The others are all similar in design, solidly built with high thatched roofs and cream-painted walls.
-Although some of the chalets are positioned relatively closely together, they are separated by areas of bush that do quite a good job of ensuring privacy from your neighbours, albeit without always screening the whole neighbouring chalet from view.
+Although some of the chalets are positioned relatively closely together, they are separated by areas of bush that do quite a good job of ensuring privacy, albeit without always screening the whole neighbouring chalet from view.

-Each chalet has a double bed with a mosquito net, and a wardrobe providing plenty of space for storing luggage and clothing.
-There is also a writing table – a perfect space to update a journal or pen a postcard home – plus a tea- and coffee-making station, a ceiling fan and an electric safe.
+Each chalet has a double or twin beds with a mosquito net, a wardrobe for storing luggage and clothing, as well as a writing table, tea- and coffee-making station, a ceiling fan and an electric safe.
+Shortly after our most recent visit in September 2012, Muchenje completed the installation of air-conditioning units in all the rooms; a welcome addition for the hotter summer months!
 Sliding doors lead out to a wooden veranda with a small table and a couple of chairs that catch the sun for most of the day.
 The en-suite bathrooms are quite small and simple but clean and well maintained, with a shower, flush toilet and his and hers washbasins.

 The main communal area at Muchenje is again positioned to maximise the view.
-It’s a large, split-level building, also thatched but more open than the chalets.
-As well as a central bar and plenty of comfortable seating, there’s a large dining table where meals are taken as a group.
-Upstairs is a small seating area with a few books and board games.
-Muchenje’s gift shop, also located in the main area, is well stocked with local arts and crafts as well as some very relevant books on birds, wildlife, the Victoria Falls and the Okavango Delta.
+It's a large, split-level building, also thatched but more open than the chalets.
+As well as a central bar and plenty of comfortable seating, there's a large dining table where meals are usually taken as a group.
+Upstairs is a small library with a few books and board games.
+Muchenje's gift shop is well stocked with local arts and crafts as well as books on birds, wildlife, the Victoria Falls and the Okavango Delta.

-A few steps lead guests down to the firepit, where pre- and post- dinner drinks are often taken: a great place to unwind and recant the day’s events.
+A few steps lead down to the firepit, where pre- and post- dinner drinks are often taken when the weather is cooler: a great place to recant the day's events.
 A little further down the slope again is another small viewing deck, overlooking the floodplain.
-Tucked to the side of the main area is Muchenje’s swimming pool with a few sunloungers and a small ‘gym’ incorporating a couple of pieces of cardio equipment.
+Tucked to the side of the main area is Muchenje's swimming pool with a few sunloungers and a small outdoor 'gym' incorporating a couple of pieces of cardio equipment.

 Activities at Muchenje are varied and quite flexible.
 If guests wish to get a 5.30am wake-up call and then head out on a nature walk or early-morning game drive, then that's exactly what they can do.
 However, if they wish to wake a little later (breakfast is usually served at around 8.30am) and then relax by the pool all day, then that's perfectly possible too.

-Although Muchenje is at the quieter end of the Chobe Riverfront, there is no escaping that further east, where most of your game drives will take place, is very busy.
-Travellers arriving at Muchenje from the more exclusive and remote private reserves of the Okavango Delta or Linyanti region of northern Botswana may be disappointed by the number of other visitors they see, although probably simultaneously cheered by the density of animals.
-Hence we often recommend Muchenje as a place to ease into your trip, at the beginning of your itinerary, rather than than to finish one.
+Muchenje is at the quieter end of the Chobe Riverfront, but there is no escaping that the area to the east, where most of your game drives will take place, is very busy.
+Travellers arriving at Muchenje from the more exclusive and remote private reserves of the Okavango Delta or Linyanti region of northern Botswana may be disappointed by the number of other visitors they see, although probably simultaneously cheered by the density of animals, especially during the drier months between around June and October.
+Hence we often recommend Muchenje as a place to ease into your trip, at the beginning of your itinerary, rather than one to round it off.

 Whilst the Chobe Riverfront as a whole is a busy area, Muchenje is one of our favourite lodges here.
-It won’t be to everyone’s taste; if you are looking for luxury then there are better options, but for knowledgeable guiding, hospitable hosts, great views and a relaxed atmosphere all set within comfortable surroundings then we’re happy to recommend a stay at Muchenje for a few nights, ideally at the beginning of your trip.
+It won't be to everyone's taste and if you are looking for luxury, then there are better options.
+However, for knowledgeable guiding, hospitable hosts, great views and a relaxed atmosphere all set within comfortable surroundings, then we're happy to recommend a stay at Muchenje for a few nights, ideally at the beginning of your trip.
+We think it offers excellent value for money.

-Ideal length of stay: We’d recommend a stay of 2–3 nights at Muchenje.
+Ideal length of stay: Because of the variety and flexibility of activities, we'd recommend a stay of at least 2–3 nights at Muchenje.

-Directions: It’s a 40-minute drive from Kasane Airport to Muchenje, along a tar road; transfers are made in an air-conditioned minibus.
+Directions: It's roughly a 50-minute drive from Kasane Airport to Muchenje, largely along a tar road; transfers are made in an air-conditioned minibus.

 Owner: Matt and Lorna Smith